Go to the Students section

 A Masters degree is an opportunity to specialise and develop more advanced research skills, often with a career path in mind.
 It can be exciting to go broader and deeper into a subject, but it can also be a steep learning curve.
 Being organised and adapting your existing study strategies will help you successfully manage the step up to Masters level.

 You are working at a more advanced level.
 Whether you are returning to academic study or carrying on from an undergraduate course, being open-minded and prepared to develop your study strategies is a good starting point.
-See this guide for more on the differences between Masters and Undergraduate study:
+See this guide and short video for more on the differences between Masters and Undergraduate study:

 Many of the resources in this A-Z will be helpful.
 As Masters degrees concentrate on developing independent research skills, our guides on researching, critical thinking, and dissertations may be especially useful.